 Haemoglobin A1C (HbA1c)

-The Weight Management Profile allows providers to identify specific hormone imbalances associated with excess weight gain or obesity, vitamin D deficiency, and hypothyroidism in their patients.
+The Wellness Metrics Profile allows providers to identify specific hormone imbalances associated with excess weight gain or obesity, vitamin D deficiency, and hypothyroidism in their patients.
 As a risk assessment panel, it allows for early detection of insulin resistance, metabolic syndrome, and type 2 diabetes.
-The comprehensive test report is designed to help clinicians recommend effective treatments to rebalance hormone levels, address vitamin D and thyroid deficiencies, reduce overall risk for metabolic syndrome, and potentially avoid the onset of type 2 diabetes.
+The comprehensive test report is designed to help clinicians recommend effective treatments to rebalance hormone levels, address vitamin D and thyroid deficiencies, reduce the overall risk for metabolic syndrome, and potentially avoid the onset of type 2 diabetes.